gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 1. A shader program (and its uniform and attribute info)
 2. A vertex array (that contains attribute settings)
 3. The uniforms needed to draw that thing with the given shader.
-4. The count to pass to gl.draw and whether or not to call gl.drawArrays or gl.drawElements
+4. The count to pass to gl.drawXXX and whether or not to call gl.drawArrays or gl.drawElements

 So, a simple simplification would be to make an array of things to draw and in that array put the 4 things togehter